EmbySupport/Emby.Docs/Android-TV.md

 ## Direct Play Media Formats
 Video — m4v,mov,xvid,vob,mkv,wmv,asf,ogm,ogv,mp4,webm
 Note: The exact containers and codecs that will direct play depends on both the device the app is on and the audio equipment it is connected to (and the type of connection - e.g. HDMI, optical, etc.).
 The device with the widest support is the NVidia Shield.
-Subtitles - srt,dvdsub,ssa,ass,sub,vtt,pgs
+Subtitles - srt,ssa,ass,sub,vtt,pgs
-Audio – aac,mp3,mpa,wav,wma,mp2,ogg,oga,webma,ape,opus,ac3 (Dolby Digital), DTS, DTS-HD MA, TrueHD
+Audio – aac,mp3,mpa,wav,mp2,ogg,oga,webma,ape,opus,ac3 (Dolby Digital), DTS, DTS-HD MA, TrueHD

 *Dolby Digital and DTS direct play requres Android version 6.0+*